GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: Related Work

 \section{Related Work}

 \textbf{Standard Federated Learning.} In standard federated learning (FL), clients perform local model training on their private data whereas the central server aggregates these locally trained models to update a global model, which is then sent back for the next round of training.
 To enhance privacy, Secure Aggregation (SA) protocols~\cite{Bonawitz2017PracticalSA, So2021LightSecAggAL} have been proposed to encrypt each model update and reveal only the sum of the updates to the server.
 However, the performance of FL is jeopardized by client drift which is caused by the heterogeneity of private data distribution.
-To tackle this issue, FedProx~\cite{Sahu2018FederatedOI} introduces a proximal term to the local subproblem to constrain the local update closer to the global model; SCAFFOLD~\cite{Karimireddy2019SCAFFOLDSC} leverages a variance reduction technique to mitigate the effect of drifted local updates; and FedOpt~\cite{Reddi2020AdaptiveFO} proposes to update the global model by applying a gradient-based server optimizer to the average of the clients’ model updates.
+To tackle this issue, previous research proposed various aggregation functions to control the client drift for the global model, such as FedProx~\cite{Sahu2018FederatedOI}, SCAFFOLD~\cite{Karimireddy2019SCAFFOLDSC}, FedOpt~\cite{Reddi2020AdaptiveFO}, and ProxSkip~\cite{Mishchenko2022ProxSkipYL,Malinovsky2022VarianceRP}.